 The company changed its name to Sable Exploration and Mining Limited in November 2021, consolidated the shares on a 100:1 basis resulting in 4.35m shares in issue.
 At the same time the company increased the authorised share capital to 1.5bn shares, enabling the company to issue shares to effect acquisitions.

-The Annual Financial Statements have been brought up to date and trading in the shares resumed in February 2022.
-Following the publication of this Integrated Report the company intends to proceed with a rights issue to raise capital and convert debt into equity.
+The Annual Financial Statements were brought up to date and trading in the shares resumed in February 2022.